jake-w-liu/SpecialFunctions/README.md

 ### Contributing Code

-If you would like to contribute code to the project, please follow these steps:
+If you would like to contribute code to the project, please follow these.

 1. Fork the repository.
 2. Create a new branch for your feature or bug fix.